Jaypee Infra promoter asks CoC to consider his settlement offer

-New Delhi, May 25 (IANS) Jaypee Infratech's former promoter and Jaiprakash Associates Chairman, Manoj Gaur has urged the Interim Resolution Professional (IRP) and the Committee of Creditors (CoC) to consider his settlement offer.
+New Delhi: Jaypee Infratech's former promoter and Jaiprakash Associates Chairman, Manoj Gaur has urged the Interim Resolution Professional (IRP) and the Committee of Creditors (CoC) to consider his settlement offer.

 Noting that the CoC is well aware of the offer made in July 2019 before the Supreme Court, Gaur said in a letter to IRP Anuj Jain, that his settlement plan would entail with no haircut and settle claims of all stakeholders.